weiwu-o/Master-thesis-project/README.md

 And we uesed their data and build a model:

-- Unidirecitonal Long short-term Memory
+- Unidirecitonal Long short-term Memory (Uni-LSTN)

 Next we have an extend version model:

-- Bidirectional Long short-term Memory
+- Bidirectional Long short-term Memory (Bi-LSTM)

 However, the above models need a threshold which will plus an necessary extra step.
 Then we tried: